TrustPoint-Project/trustpoint/docs/source/test_plan/approach_strategy.rst

 Note that this can be done automatically.

 All unit test artifacts will also be shared with the test engineer for validation and record-keeping.
-The focus of unit testing will be on verifying the functionality of individual modules of TrustPoint.
+The focus of unit testing will be on verifying the functionality of individual modules of Trustpoint.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 System/Integration Testing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 System/Integration testing will be carried out by the test developer and the full development team.
-The primary goal at this stage is to ensure that all TrustPoint modules work together seamlessly, emphasizing interoperability, data consistency, and security.
+The primary goal at this stage is to ensure that all Trustpoint modules work together seamlessly, emphasizing interoperability, data consistency, and security.

 Also, testing the software under high load and in a larger system should be performed.
 (Scalability)